cloudmaniac/powershell-nsxt-tier1-bandwidth-vrni/README.md

 ## Description

 This script use the [PowervRNI](https://github.com/PowervRNI/powervrni) PowerShell module to get **ingress and egress bandwidth statistics for an NSX-T Tier-1 Gateway** (on-premises, or VMConAWS).
+The output of the script can be useful to calculate egress traffic charges for public clouds (e.g.,in a VMware Cloud on AWS context) by Tier-1 Gateways.

 Starting vRealize Network Insight (vRNI) 3.6, the platform has a public API.
 PowervRNI is a PowerShell module that takes advantage of those public APIs and provides you with the option to look at vRNI data using PowerShell.